franciscotobar/devportal/rif/relay/architecture.md

 The Collector is an optional smart contract used for the Revenue Sharing feature.
 Normally, relay fees are paid to the worker account which relays the transaction.

-Collector contracts are designed to hold revenue generated from relayed transactions so that they can be later given out to partners according to the distribution of shares written in the contract.
+Collector contracts are designed to hold revenue generated from relayed transactions so that in the future they can be later given out to partners according to the distribution of shares written in the contract.
 They are initialized with a specific token to hold, a set of partner addresses (each set with their own share of collected revenues) plus an owner which can modify the shares or execute the withdrawal and distribution of funds.
 Shares for each partner are expressed in integers representing a percentage and must add up to exactly 100.
 Any number of partners can be specified.

 The owner of the contract can be any address, including but not limited to a multisig contract (see [Gnosis Safe Contracts](https://github.com/gnosis/safe-contracts)).
 Using a multisig address can be a good idea if ownership of the contract needs to be shared, so that decisions like distributing collected fees to partners or modifying revenue shares can be taken collectively.
 An ownership transfer function is also available.

 Any number of Collector contracts can be deployed and used to share revenue, as long as their addresses are specified in relay requests.
 The withdrawal of funds from any Collector contract is completely independent of the RIF Relay flow and can be executed at any arbitrary point in time.

-For steps on how to deploy a Collector contract (plus other technical details) please see [the Collector section](/rif/relay/operator-manual/#deploy-collector-contracts) of the Operator Manual.
+For steps on how to deploy a Collector contract (plus other technical details) please see [the Collector section](/guides/rif-relay/deployment) of the deployment process.

 ### Proxies

 #### Template
 It's the logic that would be executed on each transaction.
-In this specific scenario is the Smart Wallet contract.
+In this specific scenario, it is the Smart Wallet contract.

 #### Proxy Factory
 Factory of Proxies to the SmartWallet.
 The proxy factory is in charge of deploying the smart wallets contracts using the template, during the deployment it executes the initialization from each smart wallet.